Asian Side of Istanbul

 BEYLERBEYI

-We are in the region that hosts the Beylerbeyi Palace, a brother building to Dolmabahce Palace.
-This is a gift of the 19th century.
-And a town with a completely different vibe with the beauty of the people.
-It is also known as the fishing town.
-Therefore, you can find many lovely fish restaurants on its tiny shore.
+We are in the region that hosts the Beylerbeyi Palace, a sibling building to Dolmabahce Palace.
+This is a gift of the 19th century and a town with a completely different vibe thanks to the beauty of its people.
+It is also known as a fishing town; therefore, you can find many lovely fish restaurants on its tiny shore.

 CENGELKOY